tu2-atmanand/Task-Board/docs/README.md

 < need to add two images here with dark and light theme>

+Understand the complete UI of Task Board from here : [Task Board Pane](./Features/Task_Board_Pane.md)

 ## **How Does it work ?**

-- It scans tasks from all the Markdown file from your whole vault and show them on a Kanban type Board.
+- This plugin scans tasks from all or the filtered Markdown file from your whole vault and show them on a Kanban type Board.
 - You can edit the task directly from the Task Board, without opening the Markdown file.
 - Add task to currently opened files using a pop-up window.